dennyzhang/architect.dennyzhang.com/design-feature/production-ready/README.md

-# Typical Question: How You Make Your Design Production Ready?     :BLOG:Medium:
+# Typical Question: How You Make Your Design Production Ready?     :Feature:

 ---